ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 use key material and
 cryptographic functions, such as signing or cipher algorithms, to create Evidence.
-There is no limit to or requirement of places an Attesting Environment can exist, but they typically are in Trusted Execution Environments (TEE), embedded Secure Elements
+There is no limit to or requirement on the places an Attesting Environment can exist, but they typically are in Trusted Execution Environments (TEE), embedded Secure Elements
 (eSE), and BIOS firmware.
 An execution environment may not, by default, be capable of claims collection for a given Target Environment.